 Need affordable medical care for your dog or cat?
 If you are a Contra Costa County resident facing serious financial crises, the ARF Emergency Medical Fund® may be able to provide affordable, non-urgent veterinary care for your pet at our clinic in Walnut Creek, California.
 Since 1995, EMF has been a lifeline for thousands of dogs and cats.

 EMF treatment cannot be used for routine, exploratory, elective, preventative, or specialty veterinary care.
 The term “emergency” in EMF refers to the financial crisis of a guardian unable to access affordable veterinary care.
+Our EMF program has seen an increase in applicants recently.
+We have limited appointments available and are currently booked up to six weeks in advance.
+We are scheduling appointments based on medical need and urgency.

 Qualifying for EMF